Ifugao State University

-The Ifugao State University (IFSU) is a government owned and funded university in the Philippines.
+Ifugao State University (IFSU) is a government owned and funded university in the Philippines.
 It was originally established in 1920 as 'Nayon Settlement Farm School' by American educators.
 It gained its university status under Republic Act 9720 passed by the Philippine Congress and the Senate of the Philippines and duly approved in 2009 by Gloria Macapagal Arroyo, then President of the Republic.
 With the main campus in Lamut, Ifugao, it is mandated to offer course specializations on Agriculture, Forestry, Nursing, Social Sciences, Criminology, Teacher Education, Business Administration, Public Administration, Information Technology, Food Science, among others at undergraduate and graduate levels.